 Robert A. Stein

 Previously, from 1994-2006, Professor Stein was the executive director and chief operating officer of the American Bar Association (ABA).
-He was responsible for management of the world’s largest professional membership association, with more than 400,000 members, a 900-person staff, and annual budgets of more than $180 million at the ABA’s headquarters in Chicago and its office in Washington, D.C.
+He was responsible for managing the world’s largest professional membership association, with more than 400,000 members, a 900-person staff, and annual budgets of more than $180 million at the ABA’s headquarters in Chicago and its office in Washington, D.C.

 Professor Stein holds leadership positions in numerous organizations.
 He served as co-chair of the Rule of Law Action Group of the London-based International Bar Association.
 He formerly served as chair of the Public and Professional Interest Division of the International Bar Association.
-He is a past president of the University of Minnesota Alumni Association, and he was a charter member of the Minnesota Law Review Advisory Board, serving in 2005-06.
+He is a past president of the University of Minnesota Alumni Association, and he was a charter member of the Minnesota Law Review Advisory Board, serving from 2005-2006.